 - Brush Pen (Large Tip): You can use any large brush pen for the third part of the worksheet.
 I do prefer the Tombow Dual Brush pens or the Sharpie Stained Brush Markers.

 - My FREE Calligraphy Practice Worksheet.
 To get access to it, fill out the form in the form of this blog post.
 Or go directly to my resource library, where I keep all my Free Calligraphy Practice Worksheets, printables, and more!

 For a complete list of supplies I recommend for beginners in brush pen calligraphy, make sure to check this blog post.
 I also go in detail of the best brush pens I recommend for beginners in this other blog post.

 HOW TO USE THIS MOTHER’S DAY CALLIGRAPHY WORKSHEETS?

-- The worksheet is an instant download.
-You can print it at home or a local printer store or library.
-I use this laser printer.
+- You can print it at home or a local printer store or library.
+You can use this inexpensive laser printer.
 (This printer is black and white.
-But it was cheap, and it’s all you need at the moment to print the practice sheets).
-If you prefer a color printer, this is another inexpensive option
+But that’s all you need at the moment to print the practice sheets).
+If you prefer a color printer, this is another inexpensive option.

 CALLIGRAPHY PRACTICE TIPS